openspending/fiscal-data-package/spec/index.md

   // REQUIRED, see "Mapping"
   "mapping": {

-    // REQUIRED: array of measures in logical model "measures": [
+    // REQUIRED: the measures object in logical model "measures": {
-      { /* ... */ } // REQUIRED at least 1: see "Measures"
+      /* ... */ // REQUIRED at least 1: see "Measures"
-    ],
+    },

-    // REQUIRED: array of dimensions in logical model "dimensions": [
+    // REQUIRED: the dimensions object in logical model "dimensions": {
-      { /* ... */ } // REQUIRED at least 1: see "Dimensions"
+      /* ... */ // REQUIRED at least 1: see "Dimensions"
-    ]
+    }
   }

 }